-Between 17th and 18th of May representatives of the Open Dialog Foundation held a series of meetings with German politicians in the Bundestag.
+Between 17th and 18th of May representatives of the Open Dialogue Foundation held a series of meetings with German politicians in the Bundestag.

 It was a very fruitful visit to Germany.
 We managed to meet with Renata Alt, Margarete Bause, Alexander Kulitz and also with Markus Pieper from the Bundesstiftung zur Aufarbeitung der SED-Diktatur.